I really want to shop with you. Where can I find information on your policies?

-I made a choice little by little, over the last 5 years, to live my life as part of the solution.
+I made a choice little by little, over the last 7 years, to live my life as part of the solution.
 One of those solutions for me: has been to find + thrift approximately, 90% of the items I own.
-My other belongings come from shopping with small businesses & makers (so I know where my products are coming from, who made them, learn about their process – all with the added bonus of being able to support their dreams and passions.
+My other belongings come from shopping with small businesses & makers (so I know where my products are coming from, who made them, learn about their process – all with the added bonus of supporting my local community while being able to support other people's dreams and passions.
 I can't think of a better reason or place to spend my money, can you?).
-Only a very small percentage of items I own come from large chain realtors (I can assure you, you will never find me having a shopping spree at Target, I walk in to fill a script and I walk right out).
+Only a very small percentage of items I own, like electronics, comes from large chain realtors, and I do my best to purchase them refurbished when possible.
 Big Business is a machine, that relies on unwitting consumers to feed it, and I as an individual, have chosen to do my best to be mindful of what I feed.

 But at the end of the day, if you want to be more mindful and intentional with your way of life.
 Do your own research, develop your own passion for the cause, strive to surround yourself with items you find meaning and connection in, and always remember: some companies jump on the bandwagon of fighting societal issues, just to keep selling you overpriced shirts, packaged as a cause.

-I hope you dive into Mindful Consumerism, if you haven't already.
+I hope you dive into a more concious way of life, if you haven't already.

 If you have and are looking for more like-minded friends, or If you are new to the concept and would like to talk more about it, please, contact me here.